 Unemployment benefits are temporary cash you can receive for a maximum of 26 weeks and can be directly deposited into your existing bank account.
 These funds are available to you if you’ve lost your job through no fault of your own and are actively looking for a new role.

-TIP: Each state has its virtual website for filing unemployment, so google “your state + unemployment claim” to find the right page for you.
+Each state has its virtual website for filing unemployment, so search “your state + unemployment claim” to find the right page for you.
 Upon filing your claim, your state’s respective Employment Department will verify your eligibility and wage information to determine your weekly benefit amount.
-Some states, such as California, have a calculator you can use to estimate potential unemployment benefits.

 Stock Options